top of page

 Start small:

-• 1 long-form piece per month (blog, video, guide)
+• 1 long-form piece per month (eBook, training guide, audit/assessment tool)

-• 1–2 short posts a week taken from that long piece
+• 5 short posts per week taken from the blog post

 Step 5: Distribute Like a Founder